 What does Glastonbury Festival look for from applicants?

 The presentation and appearance of your stall is important as is the goods you are proposing to sell.
 The online application process requires you to upload photos of your stall and products.
-If you do not have photos of your stall, we would need to see a sketch or artists impression of how your stall would look if it were at Glastonbury Festival 2015, applications with no photos/sketches are incomplete and will not go through to the selection process.
+If you do not have photos of your stall, we would need to see a sketch or artists impression of how your stall would look if it were at Glastonbury Festival 2016, applications with no photos/sketches are incomplete and will not go through to the selection process.
 We look for creative and aesthetically pleasing stalls which fit in with the ethics of the Festival.
-We are keen for the Festival Markets to be full of good quality food/products, at a good price and are particularly interested in applications from stalls offering ethically sourced products such as Fairtrade, organic, local, British, etc. When completing your application, please ensure stall and pitch sizes are correct.
+We are keen for the Festival Markets to be full of good quality food/products, at a fair price and are particularly interested in applications from stalls offering ethically sourced products such as Fairtrade, organic, local, British, etc. When completing your application, please ensure stall and pitch sizes are correct.
+Entry to your pitch would be would be through a gate leading into the back of the market area rather than through the front therefore please ensure the pitch size you give is exact.
 We use the information you give us to plan our market areas and are unable to make changes once space has been allocated.

 Is there anything I am not allowed to sell?

 There is a list of products and services which cannot be sold without prior authorisation.
 This will be supplied upon application.

 How do I apply for a stall on behalf of a charity/campaigning organisation?